BAPTIZE IN THE NAME OF JESUS CHRIST

 It is important to understand the roles of God the Father and Jesus Christ with regards to baptism.
 First of all, baptism is for the remission of sin.

-HEBREWS 9:22 Now almost all things are purified with blood according to the law, and without the shedding of blood there is no remission of sins.
+HEBREWS 9:22 And according to the law almost all things are purified with blood, and without shedding of blood there is no remission [of sins].

 DEFINITION: Remission of sin is the cancellation of the death penalty for transgressions of the Law of God.